 Many animals around the world are facing extinction.
 Deforestation, illegal pet trade, over hunting and other factors are leading to a decline in many animal species.

-The Oakland Zoo has several endangered species in its collection.
-Below you will find a list of the Oakland Zoo animals that are considered endangered.
-The list changes from year to year.
-You can visit the CITES** or IUCN* Red List to find out more information.
-For information on how you can help, visit our Conservation section.
+Oakland Zoo has several endangered species in its collection.
+Below you will find a list of Oakland Zoo animals that are considered endangered.
+For information on how you can help, visit the Conservation section of our website.

 Chimpanzee populations have been reduced and fragmented by growing populations of people moving into their habitats to establish farms.
 In addition to this, they are hunted by people for food or to protect crops, and are exported commercially to supply animals for laboratory research and the entertainment trade.

 At this writing no research on Sun Bears in the wild is being done (or ever has been done) and there are no plans in place for management aimed at their conservation although they are listed as threatened under CITES*.
 In Thailand, the primary threat is habitat destruction, especially logging, and the pet trade.
 By law, every man, woman and child is allowed to keep two of any species as pets, except for those on the brink of extinction.
 Elsewhere, the greatest threat is due to poaching for meat and traditional medicinal use of organs, primarily in China, Taiwan, Japan and South Korea, the greatest consumer of sun bear parts.